Naveen1401/zextracter/README.md

 # zextracter (Zip extracter)

-ZExtracter is a small and easy online tool for extracting files from comprassed Zip file.
+ZExtracter is a small and easy online tool for extracting files from compressed Zip file.
 It only supports Zip files.

 For extraction JsZip is used and Filesaver for saving files.